Virtuals Index (VTF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Virtuals Index Price Prediction for 2025–2050

-According to your Virtuals Index price prediction, the value of VTF is expected to change by 238.64%, reaching a price of 3.4879USD by 2050.
+According to your Virtuals Index price prediction, the value of VTF is expected to change by 238.64%, reaching a price of 4.0297USD by 2050.

 Short Term Virtuals Index Price Prediction For Today, Tomorrow, This Week, and 30 Days